ChrisRisner/chrisrisner.github.io/_posts/2015-11-06-Setting-Up-Continuous-Deployment-for-Android-with-VSTS-and-HockeyApp.markdown

 ##Visual Studio Online

 The first step is you need to create an account on VSO.
 You can do that by going to the [Visual Studio homepage](https://www.visualstudio.com/) and clicking the link for **Get started for free** under Visual Studio Online.
 That will prompt you to login with a Microsoft account (or a work or school account).
 Now if you're not familiar with VSO, in my mind it is first and foremost a version control system.
 A **FREE** one that has support for both Git and Team Foundation.
-Within the free tier of VSO, you can have up to five contributers.
+Within the free tier of VSO, you can have up to five contributors.
 So you can have up to 5 people all contributing on the same project for free.
 Above and beyond the source control, you also get project management: work items, bugs, tasks, etc.

 When you first sign up, you'll [create your first project](https://www.visualstudio.com/en-us/get-started/setup/connect-to-visual-studio-online).
 This is where you can choose between using Git and Team Foundation Server.
 Once that is done, you'll need to check your code in.
 I won't dive into all of the details of getting your code into VSO but you can [read more about it here](https://www.visualstudio.com/get-started/code/share-your-code-in-git-vs).
 Once your code is in, it's time to get building set up.